El Cimarrón (Henze)

-El Cimarrón (The Runaway Slave) is a scenic vocal composition by the German composer Hans Werner Henze, written when the composer lived in Cuba in 1969–1970.
-It is subtitled Biographie des geflohenen Sklaven Esteban Montejo (Biography of the runaway slave Esteban Montejo), and the libretto by Hans Magnus Enzensberger is based on the oral autobiography related in 1963 to Miguel Barnet by Montejo, who was also a veteran of the Cuban War of Independence (1895–98).
+El cimarrón (The Runaway Slave) is a 75-minute "recital" for baritone, flute, guitar and percussion by the German composer Hans Werner Henze, written when he lived in Cuba in 1969–1970.
+The descriptive term in quotation marks is the composer's own.
+The baritone narrates, taking the listener through fifteen brief scenes delivered mostly half-sung.
+Subtitled Biographie des geflohenen Sklaven Esteban Montejo, or Biography of the Runaway Slave Esteban Montejo, and with a libretto by Hans Magnus Enzensberger, El cimarrón is based on an oral auto-biography given in 1963 to Miguel Barnet.
+Besides having endured slavery, Montejo also fought in the Cuban War of Independence (1895–98).

 History

 In Cuba in the 19th century, Cimarrón was a term for a runaway slave.
 The former slave on which Henze's El Cimarrón is based was Esteban Montejo, born in 1860; he told his story in an interview, at age 104, with the Cuban ethnologist Miguel Barnet, who made it a documentary El Cimarrón for ethnographic, social and psychological studies.